The “3 to 5 Months” Wait Time, and Why It’s Disappointing

 - Federal court

 The amount of time it takes for you to win approval depends on which level of appeal your claim must go through.
-For example, some applicants who have their claim approved after reconsideration may be approved within six months.
-Applicants who take their claim to the appeals council for review may experience a wait time of two years.
-Appealing to a Federal court may take more than a year after the appeals council.
+For example, some applicants who have their claim approved after reconsideration may receive benefits in months, not years.
+Applicants who take their claim to the appeals council for review may experience a wait time of three years.
+Appealing to a federal court may take more than a year after the appeals council.

 Inside the Social Security Disability Claim Review Approval Process